How to Become an AI Developer & Get Hired in 2026

 You’ll learn how to use the OpenAI API, implement fast search with FAISS, and build real-world projects like chatbots, AI financial analysts, and data-driven customer support tools.
 It even goes beyond the basics with hands-on projects using multimodal RAG and agentic workflows so you’re not just building one-off tools, but AI systems that actually understand context and handle complex tasks.

-Build collaborative AI agents using AWS
+Build AI agents with AWS

-This course teaches you how to design intelligent systems where multiple AI agents work together to complete real-world tasks.
+AI agents are all the rage nowadays.
+And in this course, you'll learn how to design intelligent systems where multiple AI agents work together to complete real-world tasks.

 Why does this matter?